-The earliest known Maya texts date back to the third century BC, and the latest were written around the time of the Spanish Conquest.
-A very rough estimate of around 10,000 individual texts can be suggested to account for those that have so far been discovered archaeologically or they are found in the museums or private collections around the world.
+The earliest known Maya texts date back to the third century BC, and the latest were written around the time of the Spanish Conquest, although it is possible that the tradition to write with hieroglyphs survived until the 17th century in areas unaffected by Spanish control, such as in Tayasal in Northern Petén.
+A very rough estimate of around 5,000 individual texts can be suggested to account for those that have so far been discovered archaeologically or they are found in the museums or private collections around the world.
 Most of these texts were written during the Classic period (AD 200-900) on ceramic vessels and on stone monuments, such as stelae (sg. stela) and lintels.
-Besides these we have hieroglyphic texts on a number of other media and locations, such as codices, wooden lintels, stucco façades, frescoes on the walls of buildings, cave walls, animal shells, bones, jadeite, obsidian, brick, clay, etc.
+Besides these we have hieroglyphic texts on a number of other media and locations, such as codices5, wooden lintels, stucco façades, frescoes on the walls of buildings, cave walls, animal shells, bones, jadeite, obsidian, brick, clay, etc.

 The system of Maya hieroglyphic writing consists of more than one thousand different signs.
 However, many of these signs are either variations of the same sign (allographs) or signs with the same reading (homophones), or they were utilized only at a given period of time or in a given location.
-Thus, the total of hieroglyphs used at any one time did not exceed an inventory of more than 500 signs.
+Thus, the total of hieroglyphs used at any one time did not exceed an inventory of more than 500 signs6.